 We may transfer your personal information abroad to countries outside the UK or the EEA, but if we do so we will ensure that information is handled securely to standards at least as good as those in the UK.

 3. Credit Reference Agency (CRA) data

-Your loan application may be registered on your credit report under the name Logbook Money Limited.
-We are presently working with Experian and Equifax.
-Should you require more information on these Credit Reference Agencies, please visit their websites.
-We may undertake a search with at least one of the aforementioned agencies or in some cases both when you apply for credit thereby reviewing your credit records as well as anyone financially associated with you.
-The agency will keep a record of this search and place a "footprint" on your file, whether or not your application proceeds.
+- A customer's loan application may be registered on the customer’s credit report under the name Logbook Money Limited.
+We may undertake a search with TransUnion when customers apply for credit thereby reviewing a customer’s credit record as well as anyone financially associated with the customer.
+The agency will keep a record of this search and may place a "footprint" on the customer’s file, whether or not the application proceeds.

-Once you take a loan product with us, we will report regularly to the CRAs on your payment history.
-If you fall behind on your payments and satisfactory proposals are not received within a month of a formal demand being issued, then a default notice may be recorded at the CRAs which may impact your ability to obtain credit in the future.
+- Once customers take a loan product with us, we will report regularly to the CRA on the customer’s payment history.
+If customers fall behind on payments and satisfactory proposals are not received within a month of a formal demand being issued, then a default notice may be recorded at the CRA that may impact the customer’s ability to obtain credit in the future.

-Information we and other organisations provide to the CRAs may be used by us and them to;
+Information we and other organisations provide to the CRA may be used by us and them to;